pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 `
 ```

-*  requiredParameterDescription`message`Type: idReference on Foundation `object` (`NSString`, `NSNumber`, `Array`, `NSDictionary`) which will be published.`channel` *Type: NSStringReference on ID of the `channel` to which `message` should be published.`payloads` *Type: NSDictionaryDictionary with payloads for different vendors (Apple with `apns` key and Google with `fcm`).`compressed` *Type: BOOLCompression useful in case if large data should be published, in another case it will lead to packet size grow.`block`Type: PNPublishCompletionBlockPublish processing completion `block` which pass only one argument - request processing status to report about how data pushing was successful or not.
+*  requiredParameterDescription`message`Type: idReference on Foundation `object` (`NSString`, `NSNumber`, `NSArray`, `NSDictionary`) which will be published.`channel` *Type: NSStringReference on ID of the `channel` to which `message` should be published.`payloads` *Type: NSDictionaryDictionary with payloads for different vendors (Apple with `apns` key and Google with `fcm`).`compressed` *Type: BOOLCompression useful in case if large data should be published, in another case it will lead to packet size grow.`block`Type: PNPublishCompletionBlockPublish processing completion `block` which pass only one argument - request processing status to report about how data pushing was successful or not.

-#### Publish a message with payload, storage, and block[​](#publish-a-message-with-payload-storage-and-block)
+### Publish a message with payload, storage, and block

 ```
 `1- (void)publish:(nullable id)message